takaram/kofam_scan/README.md

 - HMMER >= 3.1
 - GNU Parallel

+If you wish to use Conda for managing dependencies, you can use the bundled environment.yml file to install these dependencies with `conda env create -n kofam_scan -f environment.yml`.

 ## Usage
 1. Download KOfam database from ftp://ftp.genome.jp/pub/db/kofam/ and decompress it.
 You will get profile HMMs in `profiles/` directory and `ko_list`.
 2. Create `config.yml` in the same directory as `exec_annotation` script.
 See below for details.